striderr1o1/LangGraph-Chatbot/README.md

 ## Some Other Things:
 - DBsetup.py: database initialization code with some sample tables
 - __init__.py: required for setup
+- context.txt: your custom instructions go here

 ## Notice:
 After using this application, I have realized that it displays errors at times, particulary, the database tool.
-This application is not production ready.
+This application can be used for small use-case but not for large scale businesses and systems.

 ## License
- MIT (except for Israel and those complicit in the Genocide of Palestinians)
+ MIT

 ### Authored by:
-- author also goes by the nickname of "Ranger".
+- Ranger